locborgtus/mic/minecraft/1_basic.md

 mc.setBlock(10, 10, 10, block.STONE.id)
 ```

 Activity: Add 10 blocks in a row.
 Use the ID list.
+You will use 10 lines, each line adding one block.

 ```python
 # advanced! optional, to show how we can do this very quickly